Go Back to Patient Stories

 He waited for hours before anyone took him back for scans.
 It was only when someone finally noticed blood that things accelerated.
 “All of a sudden, three or four doctors and nurses ran to me, basically sat me down on a gurney, and gave me a shot of some heavy-duty painkillers,” Andrew recalls.
 “Then they told me it was likely I had endocarditis.”

-A Life Saved, But a Missed Opportunity
+A Life Saved, but a Detail Left Unchecked

 Andrew had never heard of endocarditis before.
 “They explained I could die from it, that I was very close to dying.
 But at the time, I didn’t really grasp it,” he says.